Kenny4everlucky/kenny4everlucky.github.io/_pages/about.md

 # 🔥 News
+- *2024.10*: &nbsp;🎉🎉 Got the Second-Class scholarship of Tsinghua University, congratulations!
 - *2024.07*: &nbsp;🎉🎉 My independent first author paper *"Feature-enhanced deep learning method for electric vehicle charging demand probabilistic forecasting of charging station"* has been accepted by journal ***Applied Energy***.
 - *2024.05*: &nbsp;🎉🎉 The collaborator's paper *"Binary multi-frequency signal for accurate and rapid electrochemical impedance spectroscopy acquisition in lithium-ion batteries"* has been accepted by journal ***Applied Energy***.